tabz23/CCBF/README.md

 export DSRL_DATASET_DIR="path"
 mkdir -p "path"
 '''
 Incase you face other issues while running the training script due to dataset issues, please refer to https://github.com/liuzuxin/DSRL
+We have also uploaded the datasets online (https://limewire.com/d/R3dC5#8sa8LzaziD).
+You can manually move them into DSRL_DATASET_DIR

 ## Citation
 If you use this code, please cite our paper: